Enrolling your child in primary school

 Step 2: Search for schools in your area

-You can search primary schools by type and area using the Department of Education and Skills’ Find a School tool.
+You can search primary schools by type and area using the Department of Education’ Find a School tool.
 You can filter your search results by ethos, language of instruction, and gender.
 You will be presented with a map showing the schools that meet your selection.
 You can select an individual school or view the full list.
 You can view details about each school including total enrolment, contact details and individual school inspection reports.

 You can also access a spreadsheet which lists all primary schools and includes details about class sizes and contact details.